open-quantum-safe/oqs-provider/CONFIGURE.md

 This defines the branch of `liboqs` against which `oqs-provider` is built.
 This can be used, for example, to facilitate a release of `oqsprovider` to track an old/stable `liboqs` release.
-Default is "main" (most current code).
+If this variable is not set, the "main" branch is built.

 ### liboqs_DIR